-- Reinsurance recoveries, the bulk of which have been received by March 2016. - Proceeds of the sale of AMI Insurance (Operations) Ltd to IAG in April 2012. - The remaining investment portfolio of AMI which has been liquidated over time. - \$500 million under the preference share facility of which \$100 million was paid to Southern Response in 2012.
-This balance of this facility is only available after the Company has had full recourse to its reinsurance, reserves and investment proceeds and drawdowns on the facility commenced in the quarter beginning 1 October 2015. - A further \$750 million of uncalled capital to ensure the Company has sufficient cash and capital to meet the payment of claim obligations as they fall due.
-This facility is callable when the preference share facility is of \$500 million is exhausted.
+- Reinsurance recoveries, the bulk of which are forecast to be received by June 2015 - Proceeds of the sale of AMI Insurance (Operations) Ltd to IAG in April 2012 - The remaining investment portfolio of AMI which is being liquidated over time - \$500 million under the Crown Support Deed of which \$100 million has already been paid to Southern Response.
+This financial support will only be available after the Company has had full recourse to its reinsurance, reserves and investment proceeds. - A further \$500 million of uncalled capital to ensure the Company has sufficient cash and capital to meet the payment of claim obligations as they fall due.
+This facility will only be called if required, should the current Crown support of \$500 million be exhausted.